santiagohirschmann/santiagohirschmann.github.io/thank-you.md

 title: Thank you for your correspondence
 ---
 ## Thank you for your correspondence
-We are delighted to hear from you.
-You may expect to receive an answer soon.
+Thank you for reaching out!
+You can expect to receive an answer soon.

 Have a nice day!
+-Santiago Hirschmann